-Adding to his list of community work experience, for several years Philip worked in the Office of the Mayor, under the International Relations Officer, taking leading roles in projects like Riverside’s Innovation District, the Long Night of Arts and Innovation and the securing of portraits depicting two of Riverside’s most recent Medal of Honor recipients.
-Philip's time spent in City Hall has given him the experience of city processes and protocol necessary to be an informed and qualified candidate and council member.
+Philip took his ability to engage young communities, better serve the most vulnerable populations, and his vast knowledge of Riverside to City Hall.
+For several years Philip worked in the Office of the Mayor, under the International Relations Officer, taking leading roles in projects like Riverside’s Innovation District, the Long Night of Arts and Innovation, maintaining vital sister city relations around the globe and the securing of portraits depicting two of Riverside’s most recent Medal of Honor recipients.
+Philip's innovative abilities and time spent in City Hall has made him well-equipped on city processes and protocol to be an effective council member.

-Most recently Philip has worked for the Mission Inn Foundation as a local history instructor at several Ward 1 RUSD schools like Central Middle School and University Heights Middle School.
+Adding to his non-profit and government credits, Philip has also worked for the Mission Inn Foundation as a local history program instructor at several Ward 1 RUSD schools like Central Middle School and University Heights Middle School.
+Working with AVID and English-learner students, Philip used Riverside's rich and diverse past as a connection to teach the students of today.
 Philip's instructional work in the classroom allows him to exercise one of his many passions: educating Riverside's youth on local history.

-Attending every City Council meeting since early 2016, Philip has proven his immense dedication to knowing the issues that face the residents of Ward 1 and the City of Riverside.
+Attending every City Council meeting since late 2015, Philip has proven his immense dedication to knowing the issues that face the residents of Ward 1 and the City of Riverside.
 Philip's attendance record at the last 250, and counting, City Council and community meetings is no small feat.

 As a dedicated community member Philip has been an active voice on the board of directors for the Riverside Museum Associates.
-During a time of immense change to the Arts and Culture landscape of Downtown Riverside's "Arts District", Philip brought to fruition a student outreach initiative that engages young people from local schools in areas of history, art, culture and museum science; furthering Philip's ability to bridge gaps in various institutions and empowering young people to get involved in their community.
+During a time of immense change to the arts and culture landscape of Downtown Riverside, Philip brought to fruition a student outreach initiative that engages young people from local schools in areas of history, art, culture and museum science; furthering Philip's ability to bridge generational gaps in various institutions and empowering young people to get involved in their community.
 In addition to his work with the Riverside Metropolitan Museum and Heritage House, Philip has been involved with the Riverside Art Museum Foundation, Greater Riverside Chambers of Commerce, Keep Riverside Clean and Beautiful, American Cancer Society, Downtown Area Neighborhood Alliance, Love Riverside Serve Day, Riverside Branch of the NAACP, the Eleanor Jean Grier Leadership Academy Class XV and the Friends of Mt.
 Rubidoux.

-Philip considers himself a Riverside native due to the immense knowledge and network of friends he has throughout the city.
+After the years of dedication to the community he calls home, Philip has obtained immense knowledge of Riverside issues and a strong network of Riverside business owners, residents, and community leaders that he considers friends.
 Philip spends much of his free time in Ward 1 parks, museums, and working on historic preservation projects.
 Some of the hobbies Philip enjoys are refurbishing antique furniture, hiking Mt.
-Rubidoux, touring historic homes--especially those of Spanish Colonial Revival architecture, spending time in his backyard garden with his dog Remi and collecting Riverside artifacts from sales and auctions.
+Rubidoux, touring historic homes—especially those of Spanish Colonial Revival architecture, spending time in his backyard garden with his dog Remi and collecting Riverside artifacts from sales and auctions.

 Support Philip Falcone for Riverside City Council 2019!
 Donate securely online today!